tim-schilling/dsf-working-groups/active/security.md

   - Shai Berger
   - Simon Charette

-Note: The DSF Board President has access to the security mailing list, but does not participate.
+Note: The DSF Board President has access to the security mailing list, but does not otherwise participate in the team’s activities.
 This is mentioned for the sake of transparency.

 ### Role definitions